harsh12panghal/streamlit-visualization/README.md

 # streamlit-visualization
-Here I tries to build interactive and data-driven web apps in Python using the Streamlit library.
+Here I try to build interactive and data-driven web apps in Python using the Streamlit library.

 ## Stock Price App